MetaVR VRSG Provides Visuals for JTAC Simulation Training at SOTACC

 The two-classroom setup uses 24 VRSG channels in total, coupled with 4 full licenses of BSI's Modern Air Combat Environment (MACE) software and 16 MACE Single-Entity licenses.
 Each station contains a communications suite on a tablet to simulate PRC-117, PRC-148, PRC-152 radios, and a ROVER feed.
 Set up on a tripod in each classroom is a simulated military device for laser ranging /targeting.
 All new hardware, including two terrain servers loaded with MetaVR's CONUS ++, Asia, and Africa terrain data sets rounded out the upgrade, which was delivered to the SOTACC facility in December 2015.

 The contract called for two classrooms, each of which consists of eight JTAC student stations, an instructor station, an instructor role-player station, and a simulated laser range finder.
-The desktop JTAC simulators replace the CFFT simulators delivered to the SOTACC facility several years ago by Fidelity Technologies.
+The desktop JTAC simulators replaced the CFFT simulators delivered to the SOTACC facility several years ago by Fidelity Technologies.
 For this upgrade, a purely commercial-off-the-shelf (COTS) solution was selected over current government issued CFFT systems.

 The new simulation system is fully accredited by the Joint Fire Support Executive Steering Committee (JFS ESC) for types 1, 2, 3 controls for both day and night, and for laser target designation with a simulated military laser device.